ElisabethJoyce/programming-4-humanists/DigEd/text/Trace.md

 Of death of Elenor Murray, not until
 My chemical analysis is finished.
 Here is the woman's heart sealed in this jar,
-I Weighed it, weight nine ounces, if she had
+I weighed it, weight nine ounces, if she had
 A hemolysis, cannot tell you now
 What caused the hemolysis.
 Since you say
 She took no castor oil, that you can learn